NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

   <h2><li>GOVERNING BOARD</li></h2>
   <ol type="a">
-    <li>The initial Governing Board shall initially consist of those founding members in attendance at the organizational meeting called by the Treasurer of the Non-Partisan Party’s Delaware political committee (CFID: 03004601) as also described in §4.a.
+    <li>The initial Governing Board shall initially consist of those founding members in attendance at the organizational meeting called by the Treasurer of Non-Partisan Delawawre’s political committee (CFID: 03004601) as also described in §4.a.
 Upon ratification of these bylaws a meeting of the Governing Board shall be immediately called to order and the organizing convention adjourned.
 This section shall be automatically removed upon completion.</li>
-    <li>The Governing Board shall be responsible for directing the operations of the Non-Partisan Party and may establish policies which shall have the full force and effect of these Bylaws, but may not alter these Bylaws unless notice has been provided ahead of time as required in §9 and motions are passed as described in §2.c.</li>
+    <li>The Governing Board shall be responsible for directing the operations of Non-Partisan Delaware and may establish policies which shall have the full force and effect of these Bylaws, but may not alter these Bylaws unless notice has been provided ahead of time as required in §9 and motions are passed as described in §2.c.</li>
     <li>A quorum of the Governing Board shall be the greater of 40% or 6 members, or a majority if it is less than six.</li>
     <ol type="i">
       <li>When quorum is 6 or more, at least one member must be present from each county to constitute a proper quorum.</li>
       <li>The quorum and majority for issuing a notice without taking action shall be 2.</li>
     </ol>
-    <li>Should membership of the Governing Board fall below the higher of 10 or 5% of total members, new members may be elected by a majority vote of the remaining members of the Governing Board and from amongst the membership of the Non-Partisan Party.</li>
+    <li>Should membership of the Governing Board fall below the higher of 10 or 5% of total members, new members may be elected by a majority vote of the remaining members of the Governing Board and from amongst the membership of Non-Partisan Delaware.</li>
     <li>Members of the Governing Board must submit themselves for re-election by the other members after no more than four years, but may choose to do so after two.</li>
     <ol type="i">
       <li>Only members are eligible to serve on the Governing Board.</li>